Picture this – you hear your washing machine’s distinct chime and make your way, ready to see your fresh, like-new clothes. Or so you hope...

 However when you open the machine’s door, you’re greeted by a smell that isn't that great!
 Heavy-heartedly, you run another washing cycle, you might even use your super fragrant detergent, hoping that this might solve the issue.

 Why Does My Washing Machine Smell?
 (And some super easy fixes)

 But it doesn’t 🙁 It looks like your washing machine has a serious case of BO!

-A washing machine that smells is like a gun that doesn’t fire.
 So the million-dollar question is: why does my washing machine smell?
 And more importantly, how to fix this.
 We’re here to help you do just that.